i4004/vscode-theme-pygment/README.md

 ### Semantic Highlighting

-To enable C# semantic highlighting support you need to install [C# extension for VS Code my OmniSharp](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp).
+To enable C# semantic highlighting support you need to install [C# extension for VS Code by OmniSharp](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp).
 Then, to enable, set `csharp.semanticHighlighting.enabled` to `true` in your settings.
 Semantic highlighting is only provided for code files that are part of the active project.

 ## Screenshots